 Kia’s car designer

-It didn’t take much to see that Kia was making a statement when the Stinger, known as the GT Concept Car, rolled out on the carwalk at the North American International Auto Show in January 2017.
-Peter Schreyer, chief designer for Kia, was there to talk about the design and what this car meant to the brand.
+Kia Stinger – It didn’t take much to see that Kia was making a statement when the Stinger, known as the GT Concept Car, rolled out on the carwalk at the North American International Auto Show in January 2017.
+Peter Schreyer, the chief designer for Kia, was there to talk about the design and what this car meant to the brand.

 It was at the Frankfurt auto show (IAA) that we talked to Gregory Guillaume, Vice President and chief designer, Kia Motors Europe about his vision when designing the little red car, “This car started six years ago, at the 2011 Frankfurt auto show with the concept car, the GT.
 It was the answer to the question from Korea if Kia were going to go into the segment of a front mid-shift rear-wheel four-door car what would the car be?”

 The result is a little red car.
-Guillaume tells the story that in Korea, the only way cars have been shown to executives is in silver.
+Guillaume tells the story that the only way cars have been shown to executives is in silver in Korea.
 Guillaume thought the Stinger stood out in red and to make an impact he showed the GT version to the executives, and they loved it.
 It is now known as the red car.

 We drove the red car through the Angeles Forest to Kia’s California Proving Ground in the Mojave Desert.
 That is where the fun began.